HumanCellAtlas/data-bundle-examples/README.md

 ## TODO
 * we need to check the fastq files, I don't think they are correct since we expect multiple fastq files per data bundle.
+* we have a cell.json and sample.json... do we need both?
+*